Reviews You Can Rely On

 Winter boots range from dirt cheap to crazy expensive.
 The good news is that the priciest boots aren't necessarily the best.
 We found many worthy boot models that are notably cheaper than less impressive but spendier options.

 The best overall winter boot in our lineup, The North Face Chilkat V 400, is a great option for anyone looking for versatile winter boots.
 However, the Columbia Bugaboot III nearly matches the performance of the Chilkat while remaining very affordable.
-The Merrell Thermo Chill Mid is a winter hiking boot that provides enough versatility for most cold-weather activities and also comes at a great price.
+The Merrell Thermo Chill 2 Mid is a shorter, affordable boot that's great for winter hiking and running errands around town on cold, snowy, and slushy days.

 winter boots men - shoveling the walkway in the affordable columbia bugaboot iii.